-I sat in on Rick Warren’s Purpose Driven Church Conference at Saddleback this week.
+I sat in on Rick Warren’s Purpose Driven Church Conference at Saddleback recently.
 I went for the first time last year, and already they have me feeling like family.

 Rick Warren has become one of my heroes.
 The words of this church statesman will: